 - Information security and privacy

 Examination, Licensure, and Certification

-Certification in informatics can be completed concurrently within the MSN/DNP program or obtained via independent study from the American Nurses Credentialing Center (ANCC) or other learning institutes.
+Certification in informatics can be completed concurrently within the MSN/DNP program or obtained via an independent study from the American Nurses Credentialing Center (ANCC) or other learning institutes.
 Eligibility for certifications obtained outside of an MSN/DNP program can differ, and students are encouraged to research requirements when choosing an educational institution.

 - Hold a bachelor’s degree or higher

-- Have practiced as a registered nurse full time for two years (or part time equivalent)
+- Have practiced as a registered nurse full-time for two years (or part-time equivalent)

 - Have completed 30 hours of continuing education in nursing informatics within three years before certification

 - Have met one of the following practice hour requirements: